moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

 Moving out of Reachable Workspace
 +++++++++++++++++++++++++++++++++

-Note also what happens when you try to move an end-effector out of its reachable workspace.
+Note what happens when you try to move an end-effector out of its reachable workspace.

 .. image:: rviz_plugin_invalid.png
    :width: 700px